Artifact of the Week — April 18,2024

 OIRM is showcasing this beautiful example of ingenuity in its exhibit in partnership with the Smithsonian Institution called “A Taste of Community”.
 We thank the Waller and Williams families for donating this outstanding artifact for our exhibit.
 Come by any time between 9:00 and 5:00 Tuesday through Saturday to gaze admiringly at the Gardner Pea Huller and the remainder of our exhibit.
 We look forward to seeing you.

-Categories: Activities at OIRM, Artifact of the Week, items in our collections | Leave a comment
+Categories: Activities at OIRM, Artifact of the Week, items in our collections | Comments Off on Artifact of the Week — March 21, 2024

 Artifact of the Week — February 29, 2024